ayushlodha7/ayushlodha7/README.md

 ### Who am I?

-I am a graduate student in [Master's of Computational Data Science](https://www.purdue.edu/gradschool/prospective/gradrequirements/indianapolis/cds-iupui.html) (MCDS) from the School of Science at Purdue University, Indianapolis.
-I am on track to graduate in May 2024.
-I hope to use the skills I gained in my education to contribute to a more sustainable future by applying data-driven techniques to solve real-world problems!
+I recently graduated with a Master of Science in Computational Data Science from Purdue University, Indianapolis.
+Previously, I completed my Bachelor's degree at the Indian Institute of Technology (IIT) Gandhinagar, India, where I studied Civil Engineering with a minor in Computer Science.
+I have led and worked on interdisciplinary, data-driven, and AI projects in various domains, such as mental healthcare, behavioral interventions, climate change and sustainability, healthcare, and hospitality.

 ### Past Professional/Research Experience
+- AI Engineer @ TheMothershp (Feb 2024- Present)
-- Research Assistant Under Prof. Song and Prof.Liang on NSF Granted Project (Jan 2023 - Present)
+- Research Assistant Under Prof. Song and Prof.Liang on NSF Granted Project (Jan 2023 - Aug 2023)
 - Teaching Assistant Under Prof. Song (Aug 2023 - Dec 2023)
 - Data Science Intern @ ClimateAi (May 2023 - Aug 2023)
 - Summer Research Intern @ University of Miami (May 2021 - Aug 2021)